nodebotanist/cloudflare-workers-workshop/instructions.md

 Run `wrangler preview` in your `color-app` folder, then add /pi-color to the URL in the URL bar, and you should see the JWT in the console:

 ![Wrangler window with JWT in the console](./sc6.png)

+Now that we have our JWT, we can queue up our colors on the queue using https://color-queue.kas.workers.dev!

+## Placing our color in the queue